awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/interprocess-communication.md

 To allow your custom components to use some IPC operations, you must define *authorization policies* that allow the component to perform the operation on certain resources\.
 Each authorization policy defines a list of operations and a list of resources that the policy allows\.
 For example, the publish/subscribe messaging IPC service defines publish and subscribe operations for topic resources\.
 You can use the `*` wildcard to allow access to all operations or all resources\.

-You define authorization policies in the component recipe with the `accessControl` configuration parameter\.
+You define authorization policies with the `accessControl` configuration parameter, which you can set in the component recipe or when you deploy the component\.
 The `accessControl` object maps IPC service identifiers to lists of authorization policies\.
 You can define multiple authorization policies for each IPC service to control access\.
 Each authorization policy has a policy ID, which must be unique among all components\.

 **Tip**
 To create unique policy IDs, you can combine the component name, IPC service name, and a counter\.
 For example, a component named `com.example.HelloWorld` might define two publish/subscribe authorization policies with the following IDs: